jackwatters45/notionish/README.md

 backend

+- finished db crap -> still do rest

-- setting data
+- setting data (state and backend)

 rename everything better + clean up

 - some check to make sure select properties are unique
 - gonna need to do something about date

+- have a feeling I'm gonna run into issue with trying to change id
+- save everything backend but the front end takes care of rendering
+- also rename + clean up

 - loading page

-- have a feeling I'm gonna run into issue with trying to change id

-- not sure if user context is necessary

-- not sure how to sort now??? (adding new should go bottom)
+- not sure how to sort now??? (adding new todo should place it at bottom)
+- update drag and drop last
+- select is broken
+- cursor styling

+- test what It would look like to add the snap listener once done